Dedicated to the millions of mothers who go through the special hell of not feeling love for their baby from the moment of birth.

 Repeat after me: Just because you feel like a monster doesn’t make you a bad mother.
 All it means is that you are a mother in pain.
 With the right help, coping skills, and time, this pain will go away.

 When I wallowed in that terrible emotional state, the distorted thoughts felt like undeniable truth.
 This situation is not only horrid, it is extremely dangerous.
 For me, it led to an overdose of sleep +anxiety medication.
 Thank God I woke up, alive if not yet well, at the psych-ward of St.Vincent hospital in NYC.
 It was the first day of my journey to recovery.
 My mother wasn’t that lucky.
 She did not survive her PPD.
 I choose to believe that she somehow saved me from above.
-(The rest of my story is here.
-For the overdose story, scroll all the way down to the confession part.)
+For the overdose story, scroll all the way down to the confession part.

 Imagine how much pain we could prevent if we educated expectant mothers that while eventually all mothers feel love for their child, there is a full spectrum of normal as to how long it takes before she will be able to experience the love and be consumed by it.
 We should prepare mothers not only for the potential absence of love, but also for the self-loathing thoughts are part of that territory.
 We should prepare family members to support mothers through this difficult time.
 I am so angry that our culture fails to do this.
 It’s one of my motivators with my endeavor here.
 It’s what keeps me writing when I just want to hide.
 I want to change the cultural conversation around Postpartum Mood Disorders because when mothers are made aware of the danger, they can be equipped to withstand the assault of the PPDemons.
 Lives will be saved.